-If you decide to hire any nanny who will care for your kid, then you turn into an employer.
+If you decide to hire a nanny who will care for your kid, then you turn into an employer.
 As an employer, it’s necessary to meet particular obligations like national insurance, paying tax, and offering your nanny a pension.

 What legal obligations do you have as an employer?